GuQiuhan/GuQiuhan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Welcome!
 I am Master of Science in Computer Science (MSCS) student at [the University of Illinois Urbana Champaign](https://illinois.edu/), advised by [Prof. Gagandeep Singh](https://ggndpsngh.github.io/).
-I was advised by [Prof. Lingming Zhang](https://lingming.cs.illinois.edu/) before.
 Previously, I obtained my B.S. in Computer Science from Nanjing University, supervised by [Prof. Linzhang Wang]() and [Prof. Yu Wang](https://itwoi.github.io/) at [Software Engineering Group](https://seg.nju.edu.cn/index.action).

 My research interests lie in the intersection of Formal Methods and Machine Learning.
 Currently I'm focusing on abstract-interpretation-based trustworthy AI systems.